youf3/Cham_LF_tester/README.md

-# Cham_dtn_tester
+# Cham_LF_tester

-This is a set of tools for testing high-speed transfers on Chameleon Cloud (https://www.chameleoncloud.org).
+This is a set of tools for testing Large Flow transfers on Chameleon Cloud (https://www.chameleoncloud.org).

 ## Getting Started